The East (2013 film): Plot

-Another member, Izzy (Elliot Page), is the daughter of a petrochemical CEO.
+Another member, Izzy, is the daughter of a petrochemical CEO.
 The group uses this connection to gain access to him and forces him to bathe in the waterway he has been using as a toxic dumping ground.
 This goes wrong when security arrives and shoots the fleeing Izzy.
 At the squat, Doc's hands tremble too much for him to perform surgery.
 Working under his guidance, Sarah manages to remove the bullet but Izzy dies.
 This is the catalyst for Sarah and Benji's romance and they have sex.

 Sarah implores Benji to leave, but he insists they participate in a fourth and final jam.
 Sarah initially refuses but gives in.
 When she awakens after sleeping in the car, she realizes that Benji is driving her to Hiller Brood's headquarters.
 He reveals that he has always suspected her of being a spy, as did Luca, who brought her in as a test.
-Benji wants Sarah to obtain a NOC global list of Hiller Brood agents, to "watch" them.
+Benji wants Sarah to obtain a non-official cover (NOC: unofficial espionage agents) global list of Hiller Brood agents, to "watch" them.
 Having copied the list onto her cell phone's memory card, Sarah runs into Sharon and confronts her about the firm's activities, revealing her new allegiances.
 Sharon has Sarah's cellphone confiscated as she leaves.
 As Hiller Brood had been sharing information with the FBI, The East's hideout is raided and Doc is arrested but sacrifices himself to ensure that the remaining members can escape.
 Sarah tells Benji she has failed to get the NOC list, which Benji reveals he meant to use to expose the undercover agents, even though that meant they could be killed.
 Sarah chooses not to go on the run and they part as Benji heads out of the country.
 In truth, Sarah still has the list because she had swallowed the memory card.
-The film ends with an epilogue of her contacting her undercover former coworkers and informing them of the corporate crimes Hiller Brood's clients want to protect.
-She is thus using a peaceful approach to promote The East's goals.
+The film ends with an epilogue of her contacting her undercover former coworkers and informing them of the corporate crimes Hiller Brood's clients want to protect, peacefully furthering The East's goals.